tchieraun/python-pracs/README.md

 ## 📌 What's Inside?

-This repository will be containing a variety of small Python programs and exercises covering:
+This repository will be containing a variety of small Python programs and exercises.

-- ✅ Basic Syntax & Input/Output
-- ✅ Variables and Data Types
-- ✅ Conditional Statements (`if`, `elif`, `else`)
-- ✅ Loops (`for`, `while`)
-- ✅ Functions & Recursion
-- ✅ Lists, Tuples, Sets, Dictionaries
-- ✅ String Manipulation
-- ✅ Pattern Printing
-- ✅ Number Programs (Prime, Armstrong, Factorial, etc.)
-- ✅ Mini Projects (like Calculator, Quiz, etc.)

 ---